-Associate Professor, Biomedical Engineering; Director, Memory and Navigation Laboratory
+Associate Professor, Biomedical Engineering; Associate Professor, Neurological Sciences (in Neurological Surgery);

+Director, Memory and Navigation Laboratory

 Electrophysiology of navigation and memory.
 Brain stimulation.

 Joshua Jacobs and his laboratory examine the neural basis of human spatial navigation and spatial memory.
 This work is performed by conducting direct brain recordings from epilepsy patients that have electrodes implanted surgically in deep brain structures.
 Via these recordings, he and his team identify neural patterns that reveal how the brain represents memory for spatial locations and maps.